 Fun for Non-Riders

 If there are non-riders, there are still fun things you can do.
-You can have showmanship, costume classes, and lead-line competitions that include games like turtle races and silly races that don't require too much riding skill but are still safe.
+You can have showmanship, costume classes, and lead-line competitions that include games such as turtle races and silly races that don't require too much riding skill but are still safe.
 One example of this is the carrot and cracker races.

 For riders with minimum skills, someone leads the horse.
 (Good riders may ride by themselves.)
 All participants line up behind the start line.
 Another person waits at the other end of the arena with a few crackers and a carrot.
 The leaders take the horse and rider, or the horse is ridden to the waiting person.
 The rider then gets crackers and the horse gets the carrot.
 The rider (or the leader if the rider can't whistle) must eat the crackers and then whistle a short tune.
 When the tune has been whistled, and the horse has eaten all the carrot the team then races back to the finish line.

 Where to Find Ideas

 Check out outdoor games in books and websites for more inspiration for silly but safe races and games.
-Games like Simon Says, Musical Chairs, Mother May I, and Red Light, Green Light can easily be adapted for riding.
+Games such as Simon Says, Musical Chairs, Mother May I, and Red Light, Green Light can easily be adapted for riding.
 Obstacle races can be set up over poles and around barrels.

 Paint Your Pony

-Another fun thing to do is 'decorate' the ponies.
+Another fun thing to do is "decorate" the ponies.
 Using water-soluble, non-toxic bingo dabbers and water paints it's fun to use your pony as a canvas.
 Just be sure you have no shows scheduled right after just in case the paint lasts longer than expected.
 Most paints will wash right out.
-We've also known people to use the unsweetened drink mixes.
+You can also use unsweetened drink mixes.
 These wash out quite nicely.